thiagobraga/tess/README.md

 You should see a simple 1 week calendar.
 - http://localhost:3000/nextweek/png
 You should have the same calendar as an image.
 - Interact with tess on Telegram.
-  `/tess events`

 ## Roadmap